Plot Your Novel with the Three-Act Structure

 Where in the world are we?
 When in time are we?
 What do we need to know about this world and the main character?
 Week one will dig into worldbuilding and the major turning points in act one—the inciting incident and the first plot point.
 We’ll explore how those points catapult your protagonist and reader into the story.

-Assignment: Begin outline, focusing on act one.
+HOMEWORK: Begin outline, focusing on act one.

-Week Three: Act Two—Climbing the Mountain
+Week Three: Act Two A—Climbing the Mountain Part One

 Now comes the hard stuff.
-Week three will cover the rising action, introducing allies and friends and challenges for your protagonist to face, before moving into the two major turning points in act two—the midpoint and the second plot point.
-We’ll take a look at how these points set your protagonist and reader on a collision course with the climax.
+Week three will cover the rising action, introducing allies and friends and challenges for your protagonist to face.
+We’ll take a look at how these points set your protagonist and reader up for what will happen at the midpoint.

-Week Four: Act Three—Let’s Wrap this Up
+Week Five: Act Three—Let’s Wrap this Up

-Assignment: Complete outline, focused on act three.
+HOMEWORK: Complete outline, focused on act three.

 Student Feedback for Denise Santomauro: